effeect/github-repo-search-app/README.md

 # How to use/setup

-There are two ways to use this, you can either navigate to the app hosted via Vercel on here :
+There are two ways to use this, you can either navigate to the app hosted via Vercel on here : https://gitsearch-liard.vercel.app

-However this vercel online site does not have the ability to use the "code search" react route as that requires an API key whilst the rest of the app works fine without it (hence why I've put it online despite one of the features missing).
+However this vercel online site does not have the ability to use the "code search" react route as that requires an API key.
+If you try to use the code search, the search will simply display no results found.
+Note that the rest of the app works fine (searching commits/prs/repos/issues is fine).

 If you want to check out the code search, you will need to do the following :